How to use Raspberry Pi to monitor network? (Nagios)

 Related questions

-Is it possible to create the configuration from the web interface?
-Unfortunately no, Nagios doesn’t provide a configuration tool in the Core version.
-But there are several configuration tools you could install.
-The one I often use is Thruk, I didn’t try it yet on Raspberry Pi, but you can download it here if you want.
+Unfortunately, no. Nagios doesn’t provide a configuration tool in the core version.
+But there are several configuration tools you can install.
+I often use Thruk, I haven’t tried it on Raspberry Pi yet, but you can download it here if you want.

-Is it possible to monitor Windows or other hosts?
-Yes.
-You could monitor anything on the network.
-SNMP is also available for Windows and most of the network equipments (router, switch, home automation device, …).
-As you can create your check commands, everything is possible.
+Yes, you can monitor anything on your network.
+SNMP is also available for Windows and most network devices (routers, switches, home automation devices, …).
+Since you can create your check commands, anything is possible.

 It's a free PDF guide containing every Raspberry Pi Linux command you should know!